Best Keyboard for Typing Practice

 Benchmarks: average typing speed (WPM ranges by age, job, and context).

-Quick action: Try a 1-minute Typing Speed Test to measure your WPM + accuracy, then compare improvements after switching keyboards.
+Quick action: Try a 1-minute Typing Speed Test to measure your WPM + accuracy, then compare your results after a week or two on a different keyboard.

 On this page